by Doc Quantum, based on Super Friends #7 by E. Nelson Bridwell

 Just outside of Jerusalem, Israel, two powerful figures met.

 “You mean that’s actually the mantle of the prophet Elijah you’re wearing?”
 Supergirl asked in wonder.
-The powefully heroic looking figure walking next to the blonde-haired woman dressed in blue and red seemed as if he had himself stepped out from the pages of the same Bible her foster-parents, the Danvers, had given her one Christmas.
+The powerfully heroic-looking figure walking next to the blonde woman dressed in blue and red seemed as if he had himself stepped out from the pages of the same Bible her foster-parents, the Danvers, had given her once for Christmas.
 She had found the religious text quite indispensable in her understanding of the background of Western Civilization and literature, but she was also startled to see so many parallels with her own Kryptonian religion and history.
 Indeed, she had often found herself substituting the name of the Kryptonian Supreme Being, Rao, in place of the Lord as she read the Old Testament.

 “Yes,” the Seraph replied, “and my rod once belonged to Moses… my ring to Solomon!
 And my long hair gives me great strength, as Samson’s did!”
 The Seraph seemed to be a very personification of that Old Testament.
 His appearance was striking; he had the build of a great Hebrew warrior of old and wore a maroon sash over one shoulder; he had a dark beard and flowing, uncut hair, and upon his crown he wore a traditional Jewish yarmulke; at his side he carried an ancient rod.
 His real name, Chaim Lavon, was publicly known by all of Israel, but he had been given the popular nickname of the Seraph since, as the nation’s hero, he seemed to be a very angel of the Lord — almost like one of the Seraphim — and was indeed Israel’s protector.